Amatofrancesco99/organic-fertilizers-detection/README.md

 ## **Notebooks**
 ### Features extraction
-The objective of the [*features extraction notebook*](./Notebooks/1-features-extraction/notebook.ipynb) is to extract useful mean indexes values from crop fields of interest, using Sentinel satellites imagery. <br>
+The objective of the [*features extraction notebook*](./Notebooks/1-features-extraction/notebook.ipynb) is to extract useful mean indexes values from crop fields of interest, using satellites imagery. <br>
-To facilitate the feature extraction process, a Python library called [**`sentinel-satellites`**](https://pypi.org/project/sentinel-satellites/) has been created and made available on the PyPI repository for public use.
+To facilitate the feature extraction process, a Python library called [**`ee-satellites`**](https://pypi.org/project/ee-satellites/) has been created and made available on the PyPI repository for public use.

 ### Analysis
 The objective of the [*analysis notebook*](./Notebooks/2-analysis/notebook.ipynb) is to analyze the datasets generated in the previous notebook by performing data visualization, obtaining statistics, and exploring correlations between different indexes.
 The main goal is to identify which optical and radar indexes are most affected by the application of manure on crop fields.
 To assess the significance of feature importance, a t-test has been used.